 From here, you can add as many tables and attributes as you need for your specific use case.

-If you want to dive deeper into the world of databases, you can join me at the OutSystems Developer Conference (OSDC), where I’ll be “Exploring Databases” while covering topics like entity-relationship diagrams, primary and foreign keys, data modeling, indexes and constraints, CRUD and much more!
+If you want to dive deeper into the world of databases, you can watch my session at the OutSystems Developer Conference (OSDC), now available on-demand.
+In “Exploring Databases”, I cover additional topics like entity-relationship diagrams, primary and foreign keys, data modeling, indexes and constraints, CRUD and more!

 You can also watch (or re-watch) all presentations that cover a wide range of topics, such as architecture, front-end, AI, cloud, and mobile.

 Our biggest event of the year is back and better than ever!
 We’re unifying NextStep and OSDC into a single cross-disciplinary virtual experience with more ideas, inspiration, and community.
 Join us at the world's leading low-code event on November 15-17, with dedicated tracks just for developers so you can easily find the content that matters to you most.